 Monday, May 14, 2012

-Three Vegan, Soy Free White Bean Dip Recipes: Plain, Kalamata Olive, and Spinach (with SCD option)
+Three White Bean Dip Recipes: Plain, Kalamata Olive, and Spinach (Vegan)

 Last month I made Maggie's omega 3 white bean dip and loved it (I ate the entire batch actually).
 So I decided to make a few of my own white bean recipes.
 These dips are full of flavor and super creamy - my favorite combo.
 If you're a dip lover like me, then please give these recipes a try.
 For SCD, omit coconut aminos.
 See notes.